sasa1977/lambda/README.md

     ...
     %f(...)

-The syntax relies on [Elixir sigils](http://elixir-lang.org/getting_started/6.html) meaning there is one caveat:
+The syntax relies on [Elixir sigils](http://elixir-lang.org/getting_started/6.html) which means there is one caveat:

     %f(&1 * (&2 * 3))   # compiler error, the first right parenthesis terminates the macro